Spinal tumor consultation

 - Changes in bowel or bladder function

-Vertebral tumors also are more common in people who have a prior history of cancer.
+Vertebral tumors are also more common in people who have a prior history of cancer.